 Terminology

 My name is Scott Wiersdorf; I hail from Salt Lake City but have lived in Pleasant Grove, Utah since y2k or so.
-I write software for a living and am VP of Software Engineering at a small startup.
-I like to ski, hike, backpack, read, and overthink things.
+I write software for a living and am EVP of Technology at OUD Management Partners, Inc. I like to ski, hike, backpack, read, and overthink things.
 My résumé is here.

 This website is my personal blog.
 I have a family whom I love and admire, but I seldom mention them so they can define their own public lives.
 I’m at ease being inconsistent in my views and opinions over time.